ceos-seo/data_cube_notebooks/docs/datacube_install.md

  >Can the Data Cube be accessed from R/C++/IDL/etc.?

 A:
->This is not currently directly supported, the Data Cube is a Python based API.
-The base technology managing data access PostgreSQL, so theoretically the functionality can be ported to any language that can interact with the database.
+>This is not currently directly supported.
+The Data Cube is a Python-based API.
+The technology managing data access is PostgreSQL, so theoretically the functionality can be ported to any language that can interact with the database.
 An additional option is just shelling out from those languages, accessing data using the Python API, then passing the result back to the other program/language.

 ---